rabyyuson/minimalist/README.md

 ### Other features

-The app uses [GraphQL](https://graphql.org/)!
-The endpoint is located at:
+The app uses [GraphQL](https://graphql.org/) and can be accessed at:

 ```
 http://localhost:8080/graphql